Clay-Ferguson/quantizr/docs/user-guide/adv-editing/index.md

 ## Drag to Upload Files

-Files or URLs can be dragged over the app to immediately upload directly into Quanta's DB or onto IPFS.
+Files or URLs can be dragged over the app to immediately upload directly into Quanta's DB.

 * Upload a file by dragging it over the editor dialog.
 * Upload a file into a new node by dragging it over any of the '+' (Plus Buttons) that you see on the page when you have "Edit Mode" turned on.